rtdip/core/docs/sdk/queries/rtdip-sdk-queries.md

-# Getting started with using the RTDIP SDK
+# Queries using the RTDIP SDK

-This article provides a guide on how to use RTDIP SDK.
-Before you get started, ensure you have installed the [RTDIP Python Package](https://pypi.org/project/rtdip-sdk/) and check the [RTDIP Installation Page](../getting-started/installation.md) for all the required prerequisites.
+This article provides a guide on how to use RTDIP SDK to query data.
+Before you get started, ensure you have installed the [RTDIP Python Package](https://pypi.org/project/rtdip-sdk/) and check the [RTDIP Installation Page](../../getting-started/installation.md) for all the required prerequisites.

 ## How to use the SDK

-The RTDIP SDK has many functionalities, such as allowing the user to authenticate, connect and/or use the most commonly requested methods.
+The RTDIP SDK has many functionalities, such as allowing the user to authenticate, connect and/or use the most commonly requested methods for manipulating time series data.

 ### Authenticate